joedanz/cf-project-tracker/install/README.txt

 CF8/BD7 required for avatars
 mySQL or SQL Server

+AUTO-LOGIN MODIFICATION:
+To launch the application in an already logged in state as the guest user (this is good for public views of projects), include "?guest" at the end of your project URL.
+If you use this as your project URLm you will still be able to logout and log back in as a different user.
+You must still mofify the settings for the guest account to determine which projects are accessible.

 FEEDBACK?
 Please email joe@ajaxcf.com with any suggestions or other feedback.
 My wishlist, should you be inclined, is located at: